 The great Drugpa Kagyu yogi Gyalwang Yangonpa, student of Gotsangpa

-After that, he founded a monastery at Zhi Ri Namding, and later he stayed there for one-year in the vajra posture, is that unless one has to go to the toilet, one continues meditating without stopping.
-He stayed completely on his own and isolated and did not give students instructions.
-During that time he became very famous throughout Tibet, in particular Central Tibet, and many devotees and students came to meet him and get instructions.
-He had over 10 000 students.
 Due to his student’s requests, he wrote the Three Cycles of Mountain Dharma, and many different texts which have particular features of Yangonpa.
-I have also read many of these old instructions by Yangonpa and they are really remarkable and unique, incomparable and of great quality.
+I have also read many of these old instructions by Yangonpa and they are really special, remarkable and unique, incomparable and of great quality.

-Outline and Introduction to the 8th Karmapa’s Instructions on the Seven Points teaching
+Introduction and Outline of the 8th Karmapa’s Instructions on the Seven Points teaching and commentary by his tulku, Barawa Gyalwang Gyeltsen

 The short life-story account of Yangonpa was followed by an explanation of the history and background on Yangonpa’s Seven Pointing Outs teaching:

-So one outline of the root words of the teaching Seven Points by Yangonpa is by the 8th Karmapa and another slightly different outline from a commentary by Yangonpa’s tulku, Gyalwang Barawa Gyeltsen, called the Lamp of Precious Pith Instructions (Mengag Rinpoche Dronmai) is the root words of the teaching by Yangonpa, I think.
+So one outline of the root words of the teaching Seven Points by Yangonpa is by the 8th Karmapa and another slightly different outline from a commentary is by Yangonpa’s tulku, Gyalwang Barawa Gyeltsen, called the Lamp of Precious Pith Instructions (Mengag Rinpoche Dronmai) is the root words of the teaching by Yangonpa, I think.
+Since they are not in Mikyö Dorje’s commentary, I will fill them in according to how they are in Gyalwa Yangönpa’s collected texts and then according to Barawa’s commentary.”

-The Seven Points of Yangonpa’s Teaching according to the outline of Je Barawa Gyeltsen
+The Seven Pointing Outs of Yangonpa’s song according to the outline of Je Barawa Gyeltsen

 In the outline of that text there are seven points/topics: